What Does F Mean in Bowling?

 It is also important to note that a foul can only be called if a player has made a legal delivery.

-This means a bowler must cross the foul line and also release the ball in order for the foul to count, if they were to not release the ball then no foul would be called.
+This means a bowler must cross the foul line and also release the ball for the foul to count.
+No foul would be called if they were not to release the ball.

-The reason this is in play is so that if a player has noticed they may have taken a step a little too big and have crossed the foul line, they can keep hold of the ball and try again without incurring any penalties.
+This is in play because if a player has noticed they may have taken a step a little too big and have crossed the foul line, they can keep hold of the ball and try again without incurring any penalties.

-In some cases, if you are in a more competitive setting or if the foul is just too hard to call, the team captains may be called over to make a decision, or if it is incredibly unclear then the bowler may be asked to throw a provisional ball which is then submitted to the league for evaluation, though this normally only happens in tournaments.
+In some cases, if you are in a more competitive setting or if the foul is just too hard to call, the team captains may be called over to make a decision, or if it is incredibly unclear, then the bowler may be asked to throw a provisional ball which is then submitted to the league for evaluation.
+However, this usually only happens in tournaments.

 What About A Foul In The Tenth Frame?

-Because the tenth frame allows players to throw three times, fouling can work a little differently but it still follows the same principles.
+Because the tenth frame allows players to throw three times, fouls can work differently but still follow the same principles.

-If a player scores a foul on their first throw but then knocks down all pins on their second, this will count as a spare and they will get a third turn to throw.
+If a player commits a foul on their first throw but then knocks down all the pins on their second throw, this will count as a spare, and they will get a third turn to throw.

-If you knock down a few pins on your first ball but then score a foul on your second, then you will have no more throws.
+If you knock down a few pins on your first throw but then score a foul on your second throw, you will have no more throws.

 Ways To Avoid A Foul

-Some key pointers to avoid scoring a foul include keeping a good distance from the foul line when you prepare a shot, preferably 3 – 4 inches.
+Some key pointers to avoid scoring a foul include keeping a reasonable distance from the foul line when you prepare a shot, preferably 3 – 4 inches.

-Also, while it can be a good idea to get as close to the foul line as possible to pick up some speed on a ball, try practicing your strides so you land just before the line itself but still have a good rhythm to throw a ball at a fast pace.
+Also, while it can be a good idea to get as close to the foul line as possible to pick up some speed on a ball, try practicing your strides so you land just before the line itself but still have an excellent rhythm for throwing a ball at a fast pace.

 Summary

-An ‘F’ is a symbol that every bowler should always try to avoid getting on their scoresheet during a game since while it will not make or break a game and won’t disqualify you completely, it can cost you a lot of points if you do step over that foul line.
+An ‘F’ is a symbol that every bowler should always try to avoid getting on their scoresheet during a game since, while it will not make or break a game and won’t disqualify you entirely, it can cost you a lot of points if you do step over that foul line.